My Process for Light and Airy Photography

 Don’t be afraid to tweak your film images to make sure they are just right.
 But also, don’t be afraid to have a conversation with your lab.
 They want to make sure that you’re not re-editing every image they send your way.
 There might be a few things you can change while shooting and there might be a few things they can change on their end!

-If you want light and airy images, you need to compare them to something light and airy.
-A white background will do the trick!
-Just click “develop” in the menu, right click the background, and select “white” for the background color.
+Just click “develop” in the menu, right click the background, and select “dark grey” for the background color.

 Light and airy for the win!
 Happy shooting and editing.
 If you have any questions about my process, I would love to answer them in the comments below.